quickanddirtyFOV/shiny-octo-dangerzone/README.md

 Once done iterating this, just click configure and exit cmake-gui.
 Now you can make and install according to the standard instruction.

+Once done installing.
+Add this to the rc-file of your favorite shell:

+export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH

+As all of the OpenCV libraries are installed into /usr/local/lib.
+If you decided to use another install prefix change the link accordingly.

 General configuration for OpenCV 2.4.5 =====================================
   Version control:               unknown